dream11/kong-config-by-env/README.md

 ## Usecase
 This plugin provides config with following features:
-1. Maintains environment based configuration based on KONG_ENV.
+1. Maintains environment based configuration based on `KONG_ENV`.
 2. Configuration is cached as a Lua table.
 3. Configuration is set in request context to be accessed across multiple plugins.
 4. Interpolate any environment variables in configuration.